The social, health, AND risk perception lab

 Courses Taught:

-Quantitative Methods in Psychology
+Quantitative Methods in Psychology II

 Health Psychology

-Abigail is a second year PhD student in the Psychological Sciences program at Kent State University.
+Abigail is a fourth year PhD student in the Psychological Sciences program at Kent State University.
 She is interested in utilizing social psychological theory to understand how people think about their health.
 Particularly, Abigail is interested in defensive responses to health information and how that subsequently influences engagement in health behaviors.
 Abigail received her Bachelor's degree from Kent State University.
 In her free time, she enjoys hiking, listening to podcasts, and spending time with her friends and family.

 Contact Info: